How to extract the gel from an aloe vera plant using the easiest possible method.

 - Used in makeup; homemade mascara, eyeliner, etc.

 I recently learnt that I’d been removing the gel from aloe leaves all wrong!
-I was watching Plastic Free Mermaid’s YouTube tutorial on how to extract aloe gel from the plant, and along the way I came to realise that the “correct” way to do this was not my way at all, but her way was so much easier.
+I was watching Plastic Free Mermaid’s YouTube tutorial on how to extract aloe gel from the plant, and along the way I came to realise that the “correct” way to do this was not my way at all.
+But her way turned out to be so much easier.

 So, to pass on her wisdom, here’s how to remove the gel from an aloe vera leaf properly.